SharkSnack/shiren-4/content/dungeons/emerald-terrace.md

 Incredibly high HP, summons monsters, inflicts confusion, cures status conditions, ignores Sanctuary Scroll,<br/>only takes 2 damage from thrown Gitan, and due to story events, only performs 1 action every 4 turns.<br/>Status conditions are very effective due to the action speed difference, and the only dangerous specials<br/>are Call Monsters and Confusion.

-Seal the boss immediately when the fight begins to avoid having to deal with summoned monsters,<br/>and then use items like Banana Peel, Fear Scroll, Fear Talisman, Seal Staff, etc. to keep the boss disabled.<br/>The boss is immune to Sleep, Decoy, and Paralysis, so just keep that in mind and you should be fine.<br/>It's possible to clear this fight without taking damage if you keep track of the turn order.
+Seal the boss immediately when the fight begins to avoid having to deal with summoned monsters,<br/>and then use items like Banana Peel, Fear Scroll, Fear Talisman, Seal Staff, etc. to keep the boss disabled.<br/>The boss is immune to Asleep, Decoy, and Paralyzed, so just keep that in mind and you should be fine.<br/>It's possible to clear this fight without taking damage if you keep track of the turn order.

 # Monsters